Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 5) GROW PLANTS ANYTIME, ANYWHERE, IN ANY WEATHER

-You can grow plants anytime, anywhere and in any weather with aquaponics.
-Due to the symbiotic system, the weather, the seasons and location are all non-factors.
+You can grow plants anytime, anywhere, and in any weather with aquaponics.
+Due to the symbiotic system, the weather, the seasons, and the location are all non-factors.

 6) BIGGER AND HEALTHIER